cballenar/nginx-modsite/README.md

 # nginx_modsite

-The Bash script can list, enable and disable nginx sites.
-Now working on OSX with Hombrew/nginx.
+A bash script to make enabling, disabling, listing sites, and reloading the Nginx config, ported for Homebrew on macOS.